lou-i0/Web-App-DevOps-Project-LO/README.md

 5. carry out some test including page navigation and button clicks, as well as adding a new order.

 ## Automated Deployment into Azure DevOps
-Now that the application has now been deployed via the kubernetes cluster we set up previously, and tested the web app to ensure it is wokring as expected, the next step is to set up Continuous Integration / Continuous Deployment (CI/CD).
+Now that the application has now been deployed via the kubernetes cluster we set up previously, and tested the web app to ensure it is working as expected, the next step is to set up Continuous Integration / Continuous Deployment (CI/CD).
 To facilitate this, the following steps are to be taken :

-- Set up an organisation and poject within Azure DevOps.
+- Set up an organisation and project within Azure DevOps.
 - Set up service connections for Docker hub and the Azure Kubernetes connection set up previously
 - Create and run the following pipeline, to set up CI/CD when any changes are made to the main branch:
 ![Pipeline Code](pipeline_code.png)

 ## log Analytics configuration and alerts
-As all previous steps have been acomplished, now is the time to set up monitoring and alerts to be aware of the use of the kubernetes cluster as well alerting should limits.
+As all previous steps have been accomplished, now is the time to set up monitoring and alerts to be aware of the use of the kubernetes cluster as well alerting should limits.
 These Are :

 - Enable Container insights for aks
-- Created the following metircs explorer charts:
+- Created the following metrics explorer charts:
     - Average Node CPU Usage: This chart allows you to track the CPU usage of your AKS cluster's nodes.
 Monitoring CPU usage helps ensure efficient resource allocation and detect potential performance issues.
     - Average Pod Count: This chart displays the average number of pods running in your AKS cluster.
 It's a key metric for evaluating the cluster's capacity and workload distribution.
     - Used Disk Percentage: Monitoring disk usage is critical to prevent storage-related issues.
 This chart helps you track how much disk space is being utilized.